 I looked around and that’s when I realized the photographer was nowhere to be found!
 Finally, He showed up – 10 minutes late and wearing sweatpants and tennis shoes!
 How this photographer ever generated 5-star reviews, I’ll never know.
 Clearly, his level of professionalism was not there and the lack of reverence for my clients’ special day was nowhere to be found!
 For my couples, I assure them that my team is professional, on time, and properly dressed for the occasion.

 In the end, your wedding day can only be captured through photography once, so you want to ensure everything goes well.
 The photographer’s job starts well before your wedding day and will continue after your ceremony as you pick out photos for your wedding album and to adorn the walls of your home.
 You want to receive the best service possible and make sure you are not disappointed with the outcome.
 Only intelligent, experienced, and seasoned photographers value their work and use their time appropriately.
-The bottom line is that if someone is giving you a really good price, you should be suspicious of their abilities.
+The bottom line is that many times, you get what you pay for.